Floquet Fractional Chern Insulators and Competing Phases in Twisted Bilayer Graphene: Introduction

 \section{Introduction}

 Van-der-Waals heterostructures with moir\'e patterns~\cite{Novoselov2016,Geim2013} have attracted tremendous attention over the last few years.
-When two atomic layers are stacked with each other, the mismatch between two crystals due to different lattice constants and/or a twist angle generates a large-scale superlattice and affects the interlayer coupling.
-Such moir\'e systems, whose band structures are highly controllable, are promising to host numerous exotic phenomena.
+When two atomic layers are stacked with each other, the mismatch between the two crystals due to different lattice constants and/or a twist angle generates a large-scale superlattice and affects the interlayer coupling.
+These moir\'e systems, the band structures of which are highly controllable, are promising hosts of numerous exotic phenomena.
 A representative example is the twisted bilayer graphene (TBG), consisting of two sheets of monolayer graphene with a twist angle in between~\cite{MacDonald2020}.
-One of the most striking features of TBG is that, at certain special twist angles (called magic angles), the low-energy bands near charge neutrally point (CNP) can be tuned to be flat, thus providing an ideal platform to investigate correlated physics.
+One of the most striking features of TBG is that, at certain special twist angles (called magic angles), the low-energy bands near the charge neutrally point (CNP) can be tuned to be nearly flat, thus providing an ideal platform to investigate correlated physics.
 Indeed, unconventional superconductivity and ferromagnetism have been discovered in TBG~\cite{Cao2018, Cao2018a,Sharpe2019,Lu2019,Xu2020,Yankowitz2019}.
 Another salient progress in this direction is the observation of the quantum anomalous Hall effect at zero magnetic field (also called Chern insulators) in TBG aligned with a hexagonal boron nitride (hBN)~\cite{Serlin2020}.
-In this case, hBN gaps out the protected Dirac points of TBG, such that the flat bands around CNP is isolated and acquire nonzero Chern numbers~\cite{Hunt2013,Pablo2014,MacDonald2015,Sharpe2019,Senthil2019_2,Serlin2020}.
-Motivated by this topological band structure, a lot theoretical efforts have been made to demonstrate the possibility of realizing the fractional Chern insulators (FCIs)~\cite{NicolasFCI,PARAMESWARAN2013816,zhao_review} in TBG-hBN when the flat bands near CNP are partially filled by interacting electrons~\cite{Abouelkomsan2020,Ledwith2020,Repellin2020,Wilhelm2021}.
-Excitingly, evidence of FCIs in TBG-hBN has been reported in a recent experiment at weak magnetic fields~\cite{Xie_2021}.
+In this case, the hBN gaps out the protected Dirac band touching of TBG, such that the flat bands around the CNP are isolated and acquire nonzero Chern numbers~\cite{Hunt2013,Pablo2014,MacDonald2015,Sharpe2019,Senthil2019_2,Serlin2020}.
+Motivated by this topological band structure, a lot of theoretical efforts have been made to demonstrate the possibility of realizing the zero-field fractional Chern insulators (FCIs)~\cite{NicolasFCI,PARAMESWARAN2013816,zhao_review} in TBG-hBN when the flat bands near the CNP are partially occupied by interacting electrons~\cite{Abouelkomsan2020,Ledwith2020,Repellin2020,Wilhelm2021}.
+Excitingly, evidence of FCIs in TBG-hBN has been reported in a recent experiment at weak magnetic fields~\cite{FCIexp_Xie}.